ekristen/aws-nuke/docs/cli-usage.md

 COMMANDS:
-   run, nuke                       run nuke against an aws account and remove everything from it account-details, account        list details about the AWS account that the tool is authenticated to config-details                  explain the configuration file and the resources that will be nuked resource-types, list-resources  list available resources to nuke help, h                         Shows a list of commands or help for one command
+   run, nuke                       run nuke against an aws account and remove everything from it account-details, account        list details about the AWS account that the tool is authenticated to explain-config                  explain the configuration file and the resources that will be nuked resource-types, list-resources  list available resources to nuke help, h                         Shows a list of commands or help for one command